-This a course in macroeconomics.
-It starts with a brief introduction to microeconomics-scarcity, production possibility curves, and supply and demand.
-It then proceeds to topics in macroeconomics: which include national income determination, inflation, unemployment, deficits, and the banking system.
+A course in macroeconomics.
+Brief introduction to microeconomics-scarcity, production possibility curves, and supply and demand.
+Topics in macroeconomics include national income determination, inflation, unemployment, deficits, and the banking system.
 Also covered are the various schools of thought in macroeconomics: Keynesian, monetarist, rational expectations, and supply side.
-PREREQUISITE: MA2300 (taken concurrently).
+PREREQUISITE: MA2300 (concurrently) or equivalent.